renspringlea/ryba.ren/_posts/2025-05-12-violence-care.md

 ---
 layout: post
-title: "Violent activities (when done with skill and consent) involve showing more care to ourselves and others"
+title: "* Violent activities (when done with skill and consent) involve showing more care to ourselves and others"
 tags: philosophy mental-health soccer tattoos
 ---